 Dysentery is a disease passed on through faeces of people carrying the bacteria, who do not wash their hands after using the WC.

 Viruses can either be brought on board by passengers or picked up through contact.
 Outbreaks of norovirus have been increasingly linked to cruise ships because health officials are required to track illnesses on ships but not at hotels or resorts.

 A cruise ship illness can rapidly pass from person to person.
-The capacity of the average cruise ship is around 3,000 passengers for ocean liners but the largest vessels can carry from 5,400 to 6,300 at max capacity if all berths are occupied.
+The capacity of an average cruise ship is around 3,000 passengers for ocean liners but the largest vessels can carry from 5,400 to 6,300 passengers at maximum capacity if all berths are occupied.
 The most common ways that an outbreak will spread are:

 - Hand to mouth contact from people carrying a bug

 - Touching infected surfaces - such as door handles, railings, toilet flush handles, food utensils, elevator buttons etc.

 - Poor hygiene practices and systems such as